NickBorgers/BeanstalkGoStack/README.md

 # Panda Health Reporting Tool

-#### *It doesn't have to make sense, it just has to demonstrate a cloud-native architecture using AWS for CD*
+#### *It doesn't have to make sense, it just has to demonstrate a cloud-native architecture using AWS for CI/CD*

 [Product is running here](http://pandahealthreporter.us-east-1.elasticbeanstalk.com/index.html)